nikwolfe7/arctic-reader/rehab.md

  ## 5. Cognitive Therapy
   * Questions to ask:
+     * "What is your name?"
+     * "What are your children's names?"
+     * "What are your children's spouses names?"
+     * "What are you niece and nephew's names?"
+     * "What is your granddaughter's name?"
      * "What day of the week is it?"
      * "What year is it?"
      * "When is your birthday?"